The Pathless Review

 The Pathless 8

 Developer Giant Squid, founded by former thatgamecompany (Flow, Flower, and Journey) employees, released their debut title Abzû in 2016.
-A relaxing underwater exploration game, it followed a diver freely navigating through the open waters, exploring ancient ruins and cave systems, to introduce marine life.
+A relaxing underwater exploration game, it followed a diver freely navigating through open waters, exploring ancient ruins and cave systems to discover marine life.
 Although there are brief moments of zen or tranquility in The Pathless, it is a tale about dispelling a vengeful curse cast upon an island.
 It's quite a striking contrast to the pure serenity and calmness of Abzû; however, the darker approach produces a much deeper and richer narrative experience.

 Scattered across each biome are three towers that must be cleansed by inserting several ancient relics.
 Once all of the towers are basked in pure light, they reveal the region's corrupted guardian, weakening it enough for you to hunt and dispel the curse.
 The majority of the environmental puzzles you'll find are entirely optional, as there are more puzzles than the number of relics required, but you'll gain an advantage if you complete them all.
 You must use your mind to deactivate the curse's shroud protecting the relics by solving puzzles and activating the talismans connected to them.
-Things start quite simple, stand on a pressure switch to reveal the necessary talisman that needs to be targeted with an arrow.
-As the narrative progresses, you are aided by your companion to maneuver a weighted object into position on multiple pressure switches, lighting braziers by shooting arrows through a lit one, firing an arrow through a set number of rings, and more.
+Things start quite simple: stand on a pressure switch to reveal the necessary talisman that needs to be targeted with an arrow.
+As the narrative progresses, you are aided by your companion to maneuver weighted objects into position on multiple pressure switches, lighting braziers by shooting arrows through a lit one, firing an arrow through a set number of rings, and more.
 My favorite puzzles involve placing and rotating mirrors to ricochet arrows multiple times before hitting their target.

-The boss fights begin with a long-winded chase sequences through the storms engulfed in flames.
-You'll need to perfect the act of dashing to keep pace with the speedy and massive corrupted spirits.
-Not only that, but the ground is covered in fire, plus, exploding fireballs are continually launched from the boss.
+The boss fights begin with long-winded chase sequences through storms engulfed in flames.
+You'll need to perfect the art of dashing to keep pace with the speedy and massive corrupted spirits.
+Not only that, but the ground is covered in fire, and exploding fireballs are continually launched from the boss.
 Once you get close enough, you'll need to launch arrows at the talismans that adorn each side of the beasts.
 Afterward, you confront it directly inside an arena for a multiphase encounter, requiring the use of dodging, both on the ground and through the air.
 Some of the fights feature unique mechanics that require you to safely approach while avoiding deadly blasts.
 However, getting hit is only a minor inconvenience, knocking you to the ground or over the edge of the arena as you don't have a health bar.
 If you are struck multiple times, the game seamlessly repeats the current phase, so some fights feel extended.
 Strangely enough, I felt a constant sense of dread during the battles, even without fail states, resulting in some of the most thrilling boss fights I've experienced this year.

 Simply Put

 The Pathless is an open-world exploration title with unique puzzle-solving mechanics and one of the year's best soundtracks.
 The tense and enjoyable boss encounters were a delightful surprise.
-The free-form approach to the exploration and plethora of puzzles to solve, even if most are optional, give you the sensation of freedom while traversing.
-It's simply fun, aimlessly soaring through the air with my eagle, bouncing across rivers and sliding down snow-covered mountaintops shooting at talismans.
-It's not a long experience, as I clocked my completion time at roughly eight hours, but there are plenty of trophies to unlock by completing all of the puzzles, along with completing various other tasks.
+The free-form approach to exploration and plethora of puzzles to solve, even if most are optional, give you the sensation of freedom while traversing.
+It's simply fun, aimlessly soaring through the air with your eagle, bouncing across rivers and sliding down snow-covered mountaintops while shooting at talismans.
+It's not a long experience, as I clocked my completion time at roughly eight hours, but there are plenty of trophies to unlock by completing all of the puzzles, along with various other tasks.

 More Reviews on SelectButton